-- 2. In compliance with N.J.A.C.
+- 1. The Program secures student records in the Program Director and Clinical Coordinator's offices.
+Students' entire record (including application materials, attendance materials, radiation monitoring reports, transcripts, test papers, evaluations, clinical competency evaluations) is kept 3 years after graduation. - 2.
+In compliance with N.J.A.C.
 7:28-19.11(c), the program shall "Keep on file for at least two years after a student graduates, withdraws or is dismissed the student's application and any other document used to determine the eligibility for admission to the school.
 Admission records shall contain: (a) the candidate's application, (b) high school diploma or transcript showing graduation, GED certificate or evaluation of equivalency, (c) evaluation or statement of moral character and (d) any other information used by the school to determine acceptance into the program." - 3.
 In compliance with N.J.A.C.
 7:28-19.13(f) 9, "Student records must include: (1) midterm didactic examinations, if administered, final didactic examinations, a summary sheet of all laboratory evaluations and all simulated, initial, continual and terminal evaluations necessary to document compliance with the Board's Competency Based Clinical Education Standard and (2) gradebook or spreadsheet used to record the above grades.
 These records must be maintained for the current class of enrolled students and the most recently completed class of graduates." - 4.
 After 3 years, the Capital Health School of Radiologic Technology will permanently retain a student's radiation reports, transcripts, attendance information, and health records, along with application and other identifiable information.
 Financial aid information and documentation are also maintained if applicable.

-TITLE: Radiation Protection for Students Policy CODE: SC -11 REVIEWED: REVISED: Supersedes: May 2023 FEBRUARY, 2022 JUNE, 2019 APPROVED BY: THERESA LEVITSKY PROGRAM DIRECTOR PAGE 1 OF 1
+TITLE: Radiation Protection for Students Policy CODE: SC-11 REVIEWED: REVISED: Supersedes: May 2025 FEBRUARY, 2022 JUNE, 2019 APPROVED BY: THERESA LEVITSKY PROGRAM DIRECTOR PAGE 1 OF 1